Jessica Lucas

 Jessica Lucas (born September 24, 1985) is a Canadian actress.
-She is known for her roles in television, such as Edgemont, Melrose Place, Cult, and Gotham, and in the films The Covenant, Cloverfield and the 2013 Evil Dead.
+She is known for her roles in television, such as The Resident, Edgemont, Melrose Place, Cult, and Gotham, and in the films The Covenant, Cloverfield and the 2013 Evil Dead.
 She also starred in the music video for Coldplay's 2014 single "True Love".

-Life
+Early life

 Lucas was born and raised in Vancouver, British Columbia.
 Her father is Black Canadian, and her mother is European Canadian.
 She began acting at seven years old, and trained with the Children's Arts Theatre School in Toronto.
 She started her career appearing in stage productions, including local productions of Snow White & The Seven Dwarfs, Grease, Cinderella, Mousetrap and Music Medley.